 Whilst the initial intention of the APRIL project has been to build a free, online, open access data base, the type of system envisaged by the project team could not be built within the technical development resource associated with this project.
 This was acutely disappointing for the team but the work has provided a basis for this to be taken to scale when funding can be sourced (See Figure Two).

 Insert Figure Two Here

+Figure 2.
+Design for an Interactive Knowledge base (IK).

 Conclusion